pulumi/infrastructure-as-code-workshop/labs/aws/in-person/typescript/lab-02/README.md

 Before we create the VM we need a vpc.
 We create a vpc with the [awsx](https://www.pulumi.com/registry/packages/awsx/) package.

-Append the following awsx package to the `package.json` file:
+Add the following awsx package to the `package.json` file:
 ```typescript
  "@pulumi/awsx": "^1.0.0-beta.10"
 ```